Open this section in incognito mode

 Manifestations:

-• obstruction of obtaining the necessary medical treatment or rehabilitation services
+• impediment in obtaining the necessary treatment or rehabilitation services

-Does any of this happen to you or someone you know?
+Is any of this happening to you or someone you know?

-If you have been suffered from or witnessed domestic violence - call 102
+If you have suffered or witnessed domestic violence, call 102

-Make copies or photos of important documents (passport, identification code, your own birth certificate and birth certificates of children, marriage certificate, certificates, title deeds, medical certificates, etc.).
+Make copies or photos of important documents (passport, identification code, birth certificates of your own and children, marriage certificate, ID, title documents, medical reference cards, etc.).

-Close bank accounts in advance and secretly, set aside and hide cash for 3-5 days.
+Close bank accounts in advance and secretly, deposit and hide cash for 3-5 days.

-Collect essentials (medicines, hygiene products, clothes, shoes, valuables, jewelry).
+Collect essential items (medicines, hygiene products, clothes, shoes, valuables, jewelry).

-Keep copies of collected documents and items in a safe and accessible place for you or in a place of people you trust.
+Keep copies of collected documents and things in a safe and accessible place for you or with people you trust.

-Arrange with neighbors, friends, and loved ones about signals of being in danger, so they know when you need help.
+Arrange with neighbors, friends, and loved ones about signals that you're in danger so they know when you need help.

-Find a place that would be a temporary reliable shelter.
+Find a place that would become a temporary safe haven.

-Remember that the abuser can be not only relatives according to the law, but also cohabitants, brides and grooms, ex-spouses, regardless of whether you live together, as well as persons who are not your relatives, but are connected with you by common life.
+Remember that the abuser can be not only relatives by law, but also roommates, brides, ex-spouses, regardless of whether you live together, as well as people who are not your relatives, but are connected with you by common life.

 Preparatory stage